-Two basic acoustical design strategies are required to achieve these goals:
+Two basic acoustical design guidelines are required to achieve these dance studio goals:

 > Minimize extraneous noise.
 This includes sounds from adjacent spaces (dance studios, warm-up areas, corridors, etc.) and background noise from the HVAC system.
 These design elements are especially important to get right the first time in a new construction project, because they are often very expensive and complicated to fix later.

 > Select sound absorptive room finishes.
 In dance studios, it is important that these finishes are durable and impact-resistant, and to the extent possible, located out of arm’s (or leg’s) reach.

 Easier said than done!
 There are a few common hurdles to achieving these goals.
 Dancers can impart significant impact energy into the structure of the building each time they touch the floor.
 The amount of impact energy depends on the style of dance.
 For example, ballet dancers (hopefully) minimize their floor impacts, while accentuated floor impacts are integral to other styles such as tap, hip hop, and best of all – stomp (the name says it all).
 Unless isolated, this energy will travel through the structure of the building and radiate as sound in adjacent spaces.
 Stiffened structural slabs, floating floor assemblies, and spring-isolated sound barrier ceilings are often required to effectively isolate impact energy, particularly when dance studios are located above other occupied spaces.
 Again depending on the style, musical accompaniment for dance can be quite loud.
 The music often ranges from live, unamplified piano for classical ballet, to amplified, prerecorded audio for many other styles.
 Finally, there is high demand for surface area in dance studios, since the walls are typically occupied by ballet barres and floor-to-ceiling mirrors.
 That leaves limited space and budget to include sound absorptive room finishes.